alphagov/tech-ops-cluster-config/README.md

    * `Type` field needs to be set to `NS - Name Server`
    * `Value` field needs to contain the `NS` records obtained from the Service Team's AWS account
+1. Create persistent Terraform

+    To create your network and other persistent resources for the base of your cluster, copy an existing configuration to manage from under `terraform/accounts/run-sandbox/persistent`--you probably want to tweak `resources.tf` appropriately.

+    This leaves you with a manual steps of:

+    ```sh
+    export AWS_DEFAULT_REGION=eu-west-2

+    cd terraform/accounts/${AWS_ACCOUNT_NAME}/persistent/${DOMAIN}

+    aws-vault exec run-sandbox -- terraform init -upgrade=true

+    aws-vault exec run-sandbox -- terraform apply
+    ```
 1. Create cluster Terraform

     Copy an existing cluster configuration from under `terraform/clusters`--you probably want to tweak `cluster.tf` appropriately.